TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 When you define your syntax definition bottom-up, you start with sorts such as `Type` and `VarDecl`.
 This allows you to run your tests frequently and check your progress.

-We recommend to use *template productions* for your context-free syntax definition, since this will give you a head start for the next lab.
+We recommend to use *template productions* for your context-free syntax definition, since this they help when generating other artifacts other than just the parser.
 When you use template productions, you need to make sure that templates are correctly tokenised.
 Otherwise, the parser would reject layout in certain positions, for example between `[` and `]` in an array type.
 Check the SDF3 documentation for details.
 In case you want to use `<` or `>` as symbols inside a template, you can use alternate template brackets `[...]`.

 You need disambiguation constructs to disambiguate your syntax definition.
-You can specify the associativity with attributes `left`, `right`, or `non-assoc`.
+You can specify the associativity with attributes `left`, `right`, or `non-assoc` (See [documentation](http://metaborg.org/en/latest/source/langdev/meta/lang/sdf3.html#attributes)).
 These attributes are added to the end of a rule:

 ```